What to Do With an Inconsolable Baby?

-If you child is crying inconsolably it can be very troublesome for parents and children, especially in the middle of the night.
+If your child is crying inconsolably it can be very troublesome for parents and children.
 Here are some tips to help you determine the cause of your baby’s inconsolable crying and what you can do to provide the proper relief to your child.

 - Teething– a very common cause of fussiness in infants age 4 months to 2 years.
-Other signs of teething include vigorous chewing on hands or toys, drooling, and bulging gums.
+Signs of teething include vigorous chewing on hands or toys, drooling, and bulging gums.
 Your infant will have no fever and might also wake up crying at night more frequently.

-- Ear infections– if your child has a worsening cold and possibly a fever, then suddenly develops fever and unusual fussiness during the night, an ear infection is a possibility.
-However, if your child does NOT have cold symptoms and fever, then it’s probably not an ear infection.
-Click on ear infection for more info.
+- Ear infections– if your child has a worsening cold, then suddenly develops a low-grade fever and unusual fussiness during the night, an ear infection is a possibility.
+Often a clear runny nose will turn yellow or green before an ear infection sets in.

 - Upset stomach– in breastfed infants, occasionally your baby’s stomach may get upset by something mom ate earlier in the day.
-This can cause severe gas pains, which can last for hours.
+This can cause severe gas pains and crying which can last for hours.
 For more information, read our article on foods that cause colic when breastfeeding.

-- Colic– this is inconsolable crying in young infants which occurs daily and lasts for several hours.
+- Colic– abdominal pains that cause inconsolable crying in young infants, which occurs daily and lasts for several hours.
 There are many causes for colic, including gastroesophageal reflux (GER), food sensitivities, allergies to baby formulas, and more.

 - Mouth sores– a virus called coxsackie (hand, foot and mouth disease) usually affects children ages 6 months to 3 years and can cause high fever and canker sores throughout the mouth which are very painful.
-Click on it for more info.

-- Sore throat– there are many different causes for a sore throat, and a particularly bad sore throat can be a cause of fussiness.
+- Sore throat– there are many different causes for a sore throat, and a particularly bad sore throat can be the cause of inconsolable crying.

-- Find the cause – undress your child and examine the eyes, mouth, skin, and toes for the above causes.
+Find the cause – Is baby crying uncontrollably?
+Undress your child and examine the eyes, mouth, skin, and toes for the above causes.
 If you identify one of the above causes, click on it for more information on treatment.

-- Pain medication – acetaminophen or ibuprofen can help with pain from most of the above causes, even if you are not certain what the cause is.
+Pain medication – acetaminophen or ibuprofen can help with pain and crying from most of the above causes, even if you are not certain what the cause is.
 Click on them for dosing.

 The top 7 causes of baby’s inconsolable cries listed above are not dangerous and generally do not require medical attention during the night.
 Contact your doctor the following day if the problem persists.